 Experience gathered over many years includes leading workshops for people with Special Needs at the Rosa Morrison Centre in Barnet and Churchtown Farm Activity Centre in Cornwall.
-More recently we have worked with Children's Integrated Playschemes (CHIPS) all over Hertfordshire, and elderly people and their carers at The Parkinsons Disease Society.
+More recently we have worked with MIND and Children's Integrated Playschemes (CHIPS) all over Hertfordshire, and elderly people and their carers at The Parkinsons Disease Society.

 I'm usually good at keeping children of all ages engaged, but groups with low self-esteem, behavioural issues and/or learning difficulties will need more support staff to help them keep focused and maintain strict disciplinary control.

 Pictured here is the calm before the storm, a drum workshop we taught at Waddesdon Manor near Aylesbury.
-We have also worked with artists in the woods, taught Brownies and Girl Guides in resonant churches, as well as Beavers, Cubs and Explorer Scout groups in intense tents, youth groups on the streets and at YMCA festivals, children and adults at village fetes, and Red Cross refugees from Eritrea+Uganda.
+We have also done weddings, birthday parties, worked with artists in the woods, taught Brownies and Girl Guides in resonant churches, as well as Beavers, Cubs and Explorer Scout groups in intense tents, youth groups on the streets and at YMCA festivals, children and adults at village fetes, and Red Cross refugees from Eritrea+Uganda.